caycehouse/free-games-claimer/README.md

 </details>

 ## Usage
-All scripts start an automated Firefox instance, either with the browser GUI shown or hidden (*headless mode*).
-By default, you won't see any browser open on your host system.
+All scripts start an automated Chrome instance, with the browser GUI shown.

 - When running inside Docker, the browser will be shown only inside the container.
 You can open http://localhost:6080 to interact with the browser running inside the container via noVNC (or use other VNC clients on port 5900).
-- When running the scripts outside of Docker, the browser will be hidden by default; you can use `SHOW=1 ...` to show the UI (see options below).

 When running the first time, you have to login for each store you want to claim games on.
 You can login indirectly via the terminal or directly in the browser.
 The scripts will wait until you are successfully logged in.